swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 ```

 If your DVC remote is Google Cloud Storage, the workflow already uses the Google
 Cloud service account.
-The Evidently UI service and the sidecar still need S3
+The Evidently UI service and the Fluent Bit sidecar still
-credentials for the monitoring bucket.
+need S3 credentials for the monitoring bucket.

 ### Deploy the Evidently UI service